Note: The following document is an English translation of the Japanese-language original.

 (2) Established full-time IR duty personnel under the General Affairs Department of the General Affairs Division.

-(3) Established an Investor Relations Committee and Investor Relations Committee Secretariat to promote coordination between divisions and to examine disclosure and public release of IR activities and information.
+(3) Established an Investor Relations Committee to promote coordination between divisions and to examine disclosure and public release of IR activities and information.

 (4) As a basic rule, directors are responsible for face-to-face discussions with shareholders and investors, with the decision made rationally based on shareholder and investor attributes and interests.